fwoodruff/MNIST/README.md

 # MNIST
 Basic image recognition program using MNIST labelled images.

-A list of images is converted into an array of vector of pixel brightnesses __p__<sub>i</sub> where each i corresponds to a different image.
+A list of images is converted into an array containing vectors of pixel brightnesses: __p__<sub>i</sub> where each i corresponds to a different image.

 Each __q__<sub>i</sub> is a unit vector of dimension n, where n is the number of labels.